CoLRev-Environment/colrev/docs/source/guides/manual/2_operations.rst

     Examples:

-    colrev search -a "FROM CROSSREF, dblp WHERE Digital AND Platform SCOPE journal_issn='1506-2941'"
+    colrev search -a "FROM CROSSREF WHERE Digital AND Platform SCOPE journal_issn='1506-2941'"

     colrev search -a "FROM DBLP SCOPE venue_key='journals/dss' AND journal_abbreviation='Decis.
 Support Syst.'"